 I like PAR – Problem, Action, Result – because it’s easy to remember and implement, and every good story contains these three elements:

 Think about stories you’ve heard that have been memorable.
 In describing why they were memorable, you might use words like “important,” “dramatic,” “engaging,” “fascinating,” “emotional.”
-Ideally you want interviewers to describe your stories the same way.
+You want interviewers to describe your stories the same way.
+Look to make both the problem and the result important, a big deal; you’ll help them to both remember your story and understand that you can be entrusted with big responsibilities.

 You can fit a lot of the drama in the “Problem” and the “Result” portions of your story.
 Don’t just say “One of our accounts was considered a retention risk, so here’s what I did to keep them.”
 Instead say “One of our key accounts was considered a retention risk.
 If they left, it would have cost us a quarter of our revenue and threatened our stock price!
 So there was a lot on the line.
 Here’s what I did to keep the account.”
 Go for the same high-impact message on the “Result” side as well.
 Don’t just say “So the account ended up staying with us.”
 Say what that meant to the company, and/or how you were recognized for this achievement.